neyralab/client-gateway/README.md

 4. oneTimeToken - token from /generate/token request
 5. signal - AbortController for request cancellation
 6. endpoint - endpoint from /generate/token request
-7. encrypted - should be true if encrypted and false if unencrypted;

 ### Save blob and download url

 import { saveBlob } from 'gdgateway-client/lib/es5';

-saveBlob({ blob, name: file?.name, mime: file?.mime });
+saveBlob({ blob, name: file?.name });

 1. Simulate user click, revoke url and download it.
 Used together with downloadFile function;

 Accepts:
 1. blob - blob data we get from downloadFile function (/chunked/downloadChunk api)
-2. file - full information about the file we are trying to download
+2. name - the name of the file to be downloaded

-# Send chunk
+### Send chunk

 import { sendChunk } from 'gdgateway-client/lib/es5';

-await sendChunk(
+await sendChunk({
     chunk,
-    currentIndex,
-    chunkLength,
+    index,
+    chunksLength,
     file,
     startTime,
     oneTimeToken,
     endpoint,
     iv,
     clientsideKeySha3Hash,
-    dispatch,
     totalProgress,
-    updateProgressCallback
-)
+    callback,
+    handlers
+})

 1. If it is the last chunk returns the whole information about the file, else returns { success: true }

 Accepts:
 1. chunk - arraybuffer chunk to be send
-2. currentIndex - current index chunk (get array of chunks from chunkFile function)
+2. index - current index chunk (get array of chunks from chunkFile function)
-3. chunkLength - the length of arraybuffer chunk (chunk.byteLength)
+3. chunksLength - the length of arraybuffer chunk (chunk.byteLength)
 4. file - current file that is supposed to be uploaded
 5. startTime - Date.now(), required to calculate how much time the file upload takes
 6. oneTimeToken - token from /generate/token request